-After three years and over 1,000 people completing the Muscadine Heritage Wine Trail, the Johnston County Visitors Bureau has expanded the trail to include two new breweries and a distillery in the county.
-In 2013, Deep River Brewing and Double Barley Brewing opened in Clayton and Smithfield as the first craft beer brewing companies in the county.
+After three years and over 1,000 people completing the Muscadine Heritage Wine Trail, the Johnston County Visitors Bureau has expanded the trail to include a new brewery and a distillery in the county.
+In 2013, Deep River Brewing opened in Clayton as the first craft beer brewery in the county.
 Also in 2013, Gregory Vineyards began distilling moonshine to blend into their wines creating a fortified brandy, which is available for tasting in their winery.

 "With the new breweries and "legal" shine now available in Johnston County, we wanted to expand the trail with these new experiences and tastings," stated Donna Bailey-Taylor, Executive Director, "the new trail has more relaxed requirements and visitors will receive coupons worth $30.00 to use on return trips to the winery or brewery they loved best."

 Visitors along the trail need only receive a stamp on their visit and are not required to purchase product as required before on the Muscadine Heritage Wine Trail.
 The wineries and breweries agreed that the main intent of the trail is to give the visitor a good experience, and gain a customer for the long term.
 After collecting six stamps, visitors will receive a 4 x 9 rack card with $5.00 coupons good at each location on the trail.
 Participating venues are Deep River Brewing, Hinnant Family Vineyards and Gregory Vineyards.